Did you know that major airlines let you bring one bag on your flight for free?

 For example, your book always lays flat across the back to avoid crumpled pages.
-Your water bottle’s home is down the right side next to the zipper.
+Your water bottle’s home is down the right side next to the zipper, or in the exterior water bottle pocket.
 Snacks live in the outside zippered pocket for quick access.

 Packing List For Any Trip:

 - Extra set of clothes (if you must check a bag, don’t get stranded without a fresh pair of clothes if your flight is delayed)

 - Sunglasses (great for shielding your eyes for a cat nap on the flight)

 - Empty Nalgene or Platypus bottle to fill after passing through security